Mrs. Brown's Boys D'Movie: Production

 In September 2012 it was reported that an estimated £3.6 million deal was in place with Universal Studios to start production on the film version of Mrs. Brown's Boys.
 A spokesman for O'Carroll said that the film would have a distinctly Dublin flavour, "It's Dublin humour so you're going to need Dublin actors and technicians to get it right for the big screen."
 Despite funding being secured, O'Carroll later confirmed that a script had not been written prior to the deal.
 "I haven't written it yet.
 That's what success does, they give you money and say 'Whatever you think'.
 So I've taken the money!".
 At the 2013 National Television Awards O'Carroll confirmed the film had been written and would begin shooting the following autumn.

 Principal photography began in September 2013 in Dublin.
 Filming locations included Moore Street, Dublin quays, Dublin Institute of Technology, Father Matthew Square, The Customs House and Wimbledon Studios.
 Filming was completed on 25 October 2013.

 The Script recorded a song for the film called "Hail, Rain or Sunshine".

 Release

 The film had its world premiere on 25 June 2014 at the Savoy Cinema in Dublin, with Brendan O'Carroll and the rest of the cast in attendance.

 The distributors of the film did not screen the film for critics in advance of its release.

+To this day, the film has yet to be released in North America, despite the TV series' high TV ratings.